laminba2003/spring-gateway/README.md

     key-alias: thinktech
 ```

-Using an insecure trust manager is not suitable for production.
-For a production deployment, you can configure the gateway with a set of known certificates that it can trust with the following configuration:
+You can route gateway routes to both HTTP and HTTPS backends.
+If you are routing to an HTTPS backend, you can configure the gateway with a set of known certificates that it can trust with the following configuration:

 ### application.yml